-4.2.5 Policy in Support of Restoration in the North Coast Region
+5.3.6 Policy in Support of Restoration in the North Coast Region

-To achieve the objectives of the Clean Water Act and Porter-Cologne, the Regional Water Board must take an active role in promoting the implementation of restoration projects that are expected to help restore the chemical, physical, and biological integrity of the waters within the North Coast Region.
+To achieve the objectives of the Clean Water Act and Porter-Cologne, the North Coast Water Board must take an active role in promoting the implementation of restoration projects that are expected to help restore the chemical, physical, and biological integrity of the waters within the North Coast Region.

 Restoration projects are implemented for the purpose of eliminating, reducing or ameliorating a variety of conditions that can negatively impact aquatic ecosystems, including but not limited to: water pollution, eutrophication, desiccation, habitat simplification, species displacement, migration barriers, erosion from diverted streams, riparian zone disturbance, effects of climate change, or other impairments to the beneficial uses of waters of the state.

-The Policy in Support of Restoration in the North Coast Region includes Resolution No. R1-2015-0001, which accomplishes the following: (1) recognizes the important role that restoration plays in restoring and maintaining water quality, (2) highlights some of the barriers that inhibit implementation of restoration projects, (3) describes the work being done by the Regional Water Board and its staff to support restoration, (4) describes the regulatory requirements for permitting restoration projects, and (5) provides direction on how the Regional Water Board and its staff will continue to promote and support restoration in the future.
+The Policy in Support of Restoration in the North Coast Region includes Resolution No. R1-2015-0001, which accomplishes the following: (1) recognizes the important role that restoration plays in restoring and maintaining water quality, (2) highlights some of the barriers that inhibit implementation of restoration projects, (3) describes the work being done by the North Coast Water Board and its staff to support restoration, (4) describes the regulatory requirements for permitting restoration projects, and (5) provides direction on how the North Coast Water Board and its staff will continue to promote and support restoration in the future.

-4.2.6 Guidelines for Implementation of Restoration Policy
+5.3.7 Guidelines for Implementation of Restoration Policy